tapthoughts/Javascript-For-Beginners/README.md

-# JS-practice
+# Javascript-For-Beginners
 Basic set of codes for learning js
 Especially for beginners
 Can be used for making projects
+Used Visual Studio Code
-Please feel free to contribute
+Feel free to contribute